mkraenz/thousand-trees-climate-action-visualizer/README.md

 ### MVP 2 - save to the cloud

-- User is authenticated
+- [x] User can authenticate
-- planted trees gets saved _in the cloud_
+- [ ] planted trees gets saved _in the cloud_ -> only the ones after the user signed up. everything before is gone
-- load from the cloud
+- [x] load from the cloud

 Implementation: